noaa-pifsc/esd-arp-resources/_pages/occ_team.md

 - image_path: https://t3.ftcdn.net/jpg/02/48/42/64/360_F_248426448_NVKLywWqArG2ADUxDq6QprtIzsF82dMF.jpg
   alt: "Team image 2"
   title: "How do we survey"
-  excerpt: "We deploy stand-alone instruments on the reef for several years such as STRs, CAUs, and BMUs.
-We also deploy an assortment of instruments like diel suite for a week.
-Water samples and CTD surveys are conducted dive boats or NOAA research vessels."
+  excerpt: "We deploy stand-alone instruments on the reef for several years such as <b>STRs, CAUs, and BMUs</b>.
+We also deploy an assortment of instruments like <b>diel suite</b> for a week. <b>Water samples and CTD surveys</b> are conducted off dive boats or NOAA research vessels. <b>Carbonate budgets</b> methodology was also adapted for Pacific coral reefs."
 feature_row4:
 - image_path: https://t3.ftcdn.net/jpg/02/48/42/64/360_F_248426448_NVKLywWqArG2ADUxDq6QprtIzsF82dMF.jpg
   alt: "ncei collection"
   title: "What do we measure"
-  excerpt: "Water temperature, carbonate chemistry, sea water pH, dissolved oxygen (DO), photosynthetic active radiation (PAR), and more.
-We also measure the rate of calcification at fixed sites using carbonate budgets as a proxy."
+  excerpt: "<b>Water temperature, carbonate chemistry, sea water pH, dissolved oxygen (DO), photosynthetic active radiation (PAR),</b> and more.
+We also measure the rate of <b>calcification</b> at fixed sites using carbonate budgets as a proxy."
   url: #test-link
   btn_label: "Placeholder"
   btn_class: "btn--primary"